arillso/ansible.restic/README.md

 and optionally sets up cronjobs to run said backups.
 Aditionally, it will setup executable scripts to run a Backup manually.

-> This Project borrows from the
+> This Project borrows heavily from the
 > [donat-b/ansible-restic](https://github.com/donat-b/ansible-restic)
 > ansible role.
+We try to make this role more semver deployment friendly
+> by allowing to use version tags and keep these snapshots and adapting the
+> automated backup definition for use with windows systems.
 <!-- ## Installation

 ```bash